Laurent-Bardi/ULB/README.md

 Only in IPv4
 	</li>
 </ul>
-You need 2 machines (physical,vm or container) with at least 2 network interfaces.
+You need 2 machines (physical, vm or container) with at least 2 network interfaces.
 The first interface is the management of the machine, the second will be the load-balanced redirector.<br><br>

 ![shema3](https://github.com/user-attachments/assets/c7e71cb1-362d-48b9-bfa4-503e78702928)

-In my example i will use 2 machines with each two interfaces.
+In my example, I will use 2 machines with each two interfaces.
 So on each machine you will have :
 <ul>
 <li>
-	ens19 the interface in data lan that speaks to servers and clients
+	ens19 the interface in data LAN that speaks to servers and clients
 </li>
 <li>
-	ens18 the interface in managment lan for managing ULB.
+	ens18 the interface in management LAN for managing ULB.
 </li>
 </ul>
 <h3>
-So let's start the install :
+So, let's start the installation :
 </h3>
 On each machine do
 <code>